 There are big differences in the quality of different canned foods, so be sure to read the ingredients before you buy it.
 The first ingredient should be meat and not grains or fillers.
 Cats are carnivores and have little need for grains in their diet.

 Better quality and premium canned cat foods often have meat (poultry, beef, fish, etc.) as the first several ingredients and don’t contain any by-products, artificial colors, flavors, or fillers.

 You can find these foods at most pet food stores.
 Although they tend to be more expensive compared to grocery store foods, pure ingredients and less fillers means there’s more nutrition packed into one can.
 Feeding your cat high quality food also means better health for your cat and fewer trips to the vet.

 My suggestion is to always read the ingredient label and buy the best quality canned food your budget allows.
-There are a lot of great resources online to help you choose the best food for your cat, and I’ve listed some of them in the ‘Resources’ section at the bottom of this article.
+There are a lot of great resources online to help you choose the best food for your cat.

 For more in-depth information, see my article: How to Choose the Best Cat Food for Your Cat.

 Cat Care 101 Poll

 Once you find a food that works for your cat, you can often save money by buying food in bulk online.
 Many cat food companies have websites, e-newsletters, or Facebook or Twitter pages where they regularly post coupons.